Captain James Riley – Stranded and Enslaved

 Location: Sahara desert

-James Riley was the captain of the “Commerce”, one of the trading vessels for the United States merchant navy, and in August of 1815 he was sent on a trading mission which took him round the coast of Africa.
+James Riley was the captain of the “Commerce”, one of the trading vessels for the United States merchant navy, and in August of 1815, he was sent on a trading mission that took him around the coast of Africa.
 During the crossing of the Atlantic, the Commerce ran into several bad storms and was in quite a state when it reached the coast of Africa.

 He arranged to pay for his life and another crew member came back ashore with the money, however as soon as he was close Riley made a run for the launch boat and safely made it back to the ship, abandoning the crew member who was quickly killed by the Arabs.